-State laws, regulations and policies referenced in the specification are readily available to CMS upon request through

-Medicaid agency or the operating agency (if applicable).

-Service Type: Other Service

-As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
+State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+Service Type: Other Service As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
+Service Title: Vehicle Modifications HCBS Taxonomy: Category 1: Sub-Category 1: Category 2: Sub-Category 2: Category 3: Sub-Category 3: Service Definition (Scope):

-vice Title:

-Veh nicle Modifications

-HCl BS Taxonomy:

-Category 1: Sub-Category 1:

-Category 2: Sub-Category 2:

-Category 3: Sub-Category 3:

-Serv vice Definition (Scope):

-Category 4: Sub-Category 4: